Clusters

 Kirkstall and Headingley Cluster

-The Headingley and Kirkstall Schools Partnership (Cluster) offers services which support families, children and young people who attend schools in the Headingley and Kirkstall area and who are part of the Partnership.
+The Headingley and Kirkstall Schools Partnership (Cluster) supports children, young people, and families who attend schools in the Headingley and Kirkstall area.

 Speak to your school for more information about the cluster and how to access their services